Eurovision Song Contest 2015

-The EBU reported that over 197 million viewers worldwide watched the contest, beating the 2014 viewing figures by 2 million.
+The EBU reported that over 197 million viewers watched the contest, beating the 2014 viewing figures by 2 million.

 Location

 Venue

-The event took place in Vienna, Austria, with the venue being the Wiener Stadthalle (specifically the main hall - Hall D) after Austria won the right to host this edition of the Eurovision Song Contest after winning the 2014 edition with the song "Rise Like a Phoenix", performed by Conchita Wurst.
-The Wiener Stadthalle hosts the annual Erste Bank Open tennis tournament, along with many concerts and events throughout the year.
-The main hall (Hall D) has a capacity of approximately 16,000 attendees.
+The 2015 contest took place at Hall D of Wiener Stadthalle in Vienna, Austria, following the country's win in the 2014 edition with the song "Rise Like a Phoenix", performed by Conchita Wurst.
+Wiener Stadthalle hosts the annual Erste Bank Open tennis tournament, along with numerous concerts and events throughout the year.
+Hall D has a capacity of approximately 16,000 attendees.